dtabell/fpp_book/ReadMe.txt

   blank.txt       blank file (is this needed??) intro.txt       instructions that likely refer to the next two files make.bat          and are probably for terminal.lnk      building on Windows

  B U I L D   A N D   I N S T A L L
 -----------------------------------

-The build instructions given here have been tested only on Mac OS 10.9.5
+The build instructions given here have been tested only on Mac OS 10.9.5 and Linux .
 With any luck, they will work on other systems.

 To build the code for this project, you can use the cross-platform build